 Teachers observed a substantial minority of their students experiencing difficulties in their learning.
 Of these, teachers identify behavioural and cognitive difficulties as the most common.

-Students identify physiological issues (hunger, tiredness) as a more common experience than do teachers.
-However, teachers observe behavioural issues (concentrating, controlling behaviour) more frequently than students report them.
 It may be that students and teachers have different perspectives on what constitutes behavioural issues, and students may be less likely to recognise their behaviours as problematic.
 It may also mean that teachers are less able to identify physiological difficulties in their students.